jLouzado/patchcording.com/content/blog/2019-03-24-tdd-immutable-tests/index.md

 # Summary

-Ultimately, maintaining the test-suite is a matter of Discipline, Code-Guidelines and good Code-Review process as well as a reliable set of Team-mates in a trustful environment.
+Ultimately maintaining the test-suite is a matter of Discipline, Code-Guidelines and good Code-Review process as well as a reliable set of Team-mates in a trustful environment.

-As individual developers, I claim that if we're going to be a craftsmen about anything, we should apply ourselves to the testing code.
+As individual developers I claim that if we're going to be a craftsmen about anything, we should apply ourselves to the testing code.
 Our future selves will thank us for it.

 Good luck out there. :)